LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ^^^^^^^^^^^

 .. _flag_scratch_directory:
-.. index:: single: scratch_directory flag
+.. index:: pair: scratch_directory; Flag

 ``scratch_directory(Directory)``
    Sets the directory to be used to store the temporary files generated